bmndc/nokia-leo/README.md

 - Apps like Contacts and Music are written in performance-intensive React and therefore render significantly slow if you store lots of contact entries and audio files.
 - Of course, missing features.

-# Secret codes
+## Secret codes

 - `*#*#33284*#*#`: Toggle debugging mode, allow the phone to be accessed with ADB and DevTools.
 - `*#06#`: Display the IMEI(s).
 - `*#0000#`: Display device information, such as firmware version, build date, model number, variant and CUID.

-# Special boot modes
+## Special boot modes

-- Recovery mode: With the device powered off, hold the top `Power` + `*`, or type `adb reboot recovery` when connected to a computer.
+- **Recovery mode**: With the device powered off, hold the top `Power` + `*`, or type `adb reboot recovery` when connected to a computer.
 Allows you to factory reset the device by wiping /data and /cache, view boot and kernel logs, and install patches from `adb sideload` interface or SD card.
-- EDL mode: With the device powered off, hold the top `Power` + `*` + `#`, or type `adb reboot edl` when connected to a computer.
+- **EDL mode**: With the device powered off, hold the top `Power` + `*` + `#`, or type `adb reboot edl` when connected to a computer.
 Boots into a black screen, allows you to read and write partitions in low-level with proprietary Qualcomm tools.
 Remove the battery to exit.

 EDL loader for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site](https://edl.bananahackers.net/loaders/8k.mbn) with hardware ID 0x009600e100420029.
 The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.